Edalia/drst_react/README.md

 # drst_react

-A modified version of the website "https://drst.or.tz/" developed using React JS.
+A modified version of the website "https://drst.or.tz/" developed using React JS and Bootstrap.
 Hosted on 'https://drst.netlify.app/'

 ## Getting Started with Create React App